 To be tapped as a full member, students must have completed at least three biology classes with a grade of B or better in each.
 Only an interest in biology is necessary to be an associate member!

-Email Aaron Schwartz if you are interested in being tapped into the TriBeta honorary.
+Email Kandice Bailey if you are interested in being tapped into the TriBeta honorary.
 Be sure to include your box number and whether you want to be tapped as a full or associate member.

 Special recognition goes to the following students:

-Beta Beta Beta would also like to thank our judges:
+Beta Beta Beta, the Biology Honorary, would also like to thank our judges:

-Dr. Louwanda Evans (Department of Sociology/Anthropology) and Dr. Zachary Musselman (Department of Geology).
+Dr. Beth Hussa (Department of Biology) and Dr. Craig Barnett (Department of Biology).

-Thank you again to all of our participants for making thi such a fantastic (and well-attended!) symposium.
+Thank you again to all of our participants for making this such a fantastic (and well-attended!) symposium.
 We all look forward to seeing more great research from you next year!